 Just saw the uproar created by Pete Hoekstra over his commercial featuring an Asian woman with broken English.
 Take a look and then see my comments. https://youtu.be/p6fvey0rdCg The first thing I would like to point out is that this woman is a fake!
 Being a language student, an English teacher AND having lived for 5…… Continue reading Pete Hoekstra

+A note of caution – this is a very personal (and slightly incoherent) rant.
 It was caused by a casual dinner I had last night with an acquaintance.
 There I was, absolutely knackered after a week of crazy work, and the last thing I wanted to do was talk about Burma, because well, almost everybody…… Continue reading I have a problem with nationalism

 Putting this in the perspective of the “cult of personality”, there are those that still hang by the idea that they are “Mac People” and proud of it, (more than they are American, German, etc…) proving the futurist right by a certain perspective.
 However, the deterioration of employee and customer loyalty in recent years (in part due, to a basic insecurity that certain companies may even continue to exist… thanks Lehman) leaves, China!

 Multiculturalism is a logically incoherent and self-destructive ideology that resembles colonialism and is equally morally wrong.
 In this post I am going to examine the origins and current status of the multiculturalist discourse in Europe.
 During the 18th century Western powers went to the four corners of the world and colonized poor countries.
 Western values,…… Continue reading Why I am not a Multiculturalist